Nourish - The Benefits of Vegetable Fermentation in a Nutshell [Plus Emily’s Sauerkraut recipe!]

 What you will need:

-There are many different types of jars, crocks, containers, slicing tools and gadgets that can be used to make fermented foods, as well as endless veggie combinations, but to keep things simple, I’ll stick to the following:
+There are many different types of jars, crocks, containers, slicing tools and gadgets that can be used to make fermented foods.
+Then you have endless veggie combinations too.
+To keep things simple, I’ll stick to the following:

 Pull off about 3 outer leaves of cabbage and set aside.